aedm/aedm.net/src/content/blog/2025-12-25-square-minus-square-2025-12-22/index.md

 - To date, no LLM was able to solve the task successfully.
 - Nearly all of the models generate screenshots and examine them to fix bugs.
 They are surprisingly good at it, top models identify real issues correctly.
 This highlights the importance of the feedback loop: always provide a way for the agent to check its own work.
 - During development, I ran the test several times.
 There is no conclusive winner.
 Best models (Opus, Gemini 3 Pro, GPT 5.2) all came out on top sometimes.
 But sometimes they generate code that crashes.
+- Gemini 3 Flash might seem to have solved the task well but it adds unnecessary vertices and triangles.

 Full code on [Github](https://github.com/aedm/square-minus-square).